freeCodeCamp/freeCodeCamp/docs/how-to-work-on-localized-client-webapp.md

 Next, follow the instructions in the comments in the same file to add/update the rest of the variables as needed.

-Finally, set the `CLIENT_LOCALE` variable in your `.env` file to the locale you want to build and start up the.
+Finally, set the `CLIENT_LOCALE` variable in your `.env` file to the locale you want to build and you're ready.

 ## How to Structure Components

-If you are working on a feature or a bug for client webapp, say for example adding new UI items on the settings page you should follow the below guidelines for enabling the components to be ready for localization to all the supported world languages.
+If you are working on a feature or a bug for the client web app, say for example adding new UI items on the settings page, you should follow the guidelines below.
+They will help you prepare the components for localization into all the supported world languages.

 ### Functional Component